Freistadt: Politics

+The mayor of Freistadt, Christian Gratzl (SPÖ), was elected in 2021.

 Tourism

 The main entrance to the Old Town is through the Linzer Tor (Linz Gate).
 The spacious Hauptplatz (main square) is surrounded by painted fronts of renovated burghers' houses.
 On the highest point of Freistadt stands the parish church of St Catherine (14th-15th century, remodelled in Baroque style in 1690 and rebuilt in Gothic style in 1967); note in particular the interlaced ribbed vaulting in the roof of the choir.
 At the northeastern corner of the square a gateway leads to the 14th century Schloss Freistadt, with a 50m/165 ft high keep which now houses the Mühlviertler Schlossmuseum, a local museum with a large collection of verre églomisé (glass decorated with a layer of engraved gold).
 Outside the Böhmertor (Bohemian Gate) stands the little 15th century Liebfrauenkirche with beautiful "pillars of light" of 1484.